 To determine the status of your cron job and heartbeat monitors, Cronitor must know when your jobs and tasks run and complete.
 To report these and other events, each monitor you create is given a unique ping API with corresponding endpoints.
 A ping is a simple HTTP request with no payload that returns no content.
-Most commonly ping requests are made using curl or CronitorCLI and are completed in a fraction of a second.
+Most commonly ping requests are made using curl or CronitorCLI and are completed in under a second.

-||Report task is running.|
+||Report task is running|

-||Report task is complete.|
+||Report task is complete|

-||Report task has failed.|
+||Report task has failed|

 ||Pause monitoring for given <hours>|

-"My Job Is Running"
+"My Task Is Running"

 /run endpoint to report that your task is running.
 In the simplest implementation this